alexandremahdhaoui/forge/docs/built-in-tools.md

 ### go-format

-**Purpose:** Format Go code using gofmt and goimports
+**Purpose:** Format Go code using gofumpt

 **URI:** `go://go-format`

 **Features:**
-- Runs gofmt -s -w
-- Runs goimports -w
+- Runs gofumpt (stricter superset of gofmt)
 - Formats all .go files recursively
+- Simplifies code where possible
+- Writes changes directly to files
+- Configurable gofumpt version
 - Can be used as a build step

 **Usage:**